 Who authorises animal experiments at the BfR?

-The Regional Office for Health and Social Affairs (LAGeSo) is responsible for inspecting and authorising animal experiments in the German federal state ("Land") of Berlin.
+The State Office for Health and Social Affairs (LAGeSo) is responsible for inspecting and authorising animal experiments in the German federal state ("Land") of Berlin.
 Each experiment planned at the BfR contains a written application which is submitted to the LAGeSo.
-Each experimental project is extensively discussed and planned extensively with the BfR Animal Welfare Officer and the BfR Animal Welfare Body is also involved.
-We adhere strictly to the ‘3R’ principle in this regard: First, checks are performed to see whether the goal of the experiment can also be achieved with methods not involving animal experiments (‘replace’).
-If this is not the case, the number of animals to be used is selected in order to ensure that as few animals as possible are used (‘reduce’).
+Beforehand, each experimental project is discussed and planned extensively with the BfR Animal Welfare Officer and the BfR Animal Welfare Body is also involved.
+We adhere strictly to the ‘3Rs’ principle in this regard: First, checks are performed to see whether the purpose of the experiment can also be achieved with methods not involving animal experiments (‘replace’).
+If this is not the case, the number of animals to be used is chosen in order to ensure that as few animals as possible are used (‘reduce’).
 This is achieved by means of careful statistical calculation while planning animal experiments.
-Care is also taken to ensure that the experimental conditions are designed in a way that reduces pain, suffering and damage to the absolute minimum (‘refine’).
-Examples of this are the continuous improvement of the conditions under which the animals are kept, the design of their environment and the handling of the animals.
-Habituation of the laboratory animals to certain measures reduces stress, leading to a lower burden.
-If painful procedures are performed, the relevant painkillers are administered.
+Care is also taken to ensure that the experimental conditions are designed in a way that reduces pain, suffering and lasting harm are reduced to a non-avoidable minimum (‘refine’).
+Examples of this include the continued improvement of animal management conditions, animal housing and the handling of the animals.
+Training laboratory animals for certain measures reduces stress during the animal experiments.
+If painful procedures are performed, suitable analgesics are administered.

-Experiments may only be performed by people with the appropriate training.
-This is stated in the application form.
-The personnel of the LAGeSo check whether the application documents for completeness and comprehensibility and is advised by an independent animal testing commission.
-All questions arising about the experimental procedure are answered in writing and then checked again by the LAGeSo.
-When all questions have been sufficiently answered, an authorisation notice can be issued for this proposed experiment for a maximum of five years.
+Experiments may only be performed by appropriately trained persons, which has to be explained in the application form.
+The personnel of the LAGeSo check whether the application documents are complete and understandable.
+They rely on the advice of an independent animal experimentation committee.
+All questions arising about the experimental procedure are answered in written form and then checked again by the LAGeSo.
+When all questions have sufficiently been answered, an authorisation notice can be issued for this proposed experiment for a maximum of five years.

 Who is responsible for ensuring that animal experiments at the BfR are performed appropriately?

-The authorising authorities are responsible for monitoring animal experiments; in Berlin, it is the Regional Office for Health and Social Affairs (LAGeSo).
-The LAGeSo monitors experiments with announced or unannounced visits.
-All animal experiments are accompanied internally by the BfR animal welfare officer.
-As well as veterinary training, they also possess a specific qualification in the field of laboratory animal science.
-Performing experiments properly is in the interests of all parties involved in the experiment and is documented accordingly.
+The competent authority is responsible for the inspection of animal experiments; in the case of Berlin, it is the State Office for Health and Social Affairs (LAGeSo).
+The LAGeSo controls experiments with announced or random visits.
+All animal experiments are accompanied internally by the BfR Animal Welfare Officers.
+In addition to veterinary training, the Animal Welfare Officers also possess a specific qualification in the field of laboratory animal science.
+Performing experiments properly is in the interest of all parties involved in the experiment and is documented accordingly.
 The BfR’s Animal Welfare Body discusses ongoing and completed animal experiments with the project managers and all those involved in the experiment and makes recommendations for future projects, especially with regard to improving animal welfare.